Lumavate-Team/documentation/PROPERTIES.rst

 The Discover endpoint enables the ability to expose configurable settings through the Lumavate studio, by returning an array of properties via JSON.

-A property is defined by denoting the tab, section, help text, name, label, & type using the following JSON structure:
+A property is defined by denoting the tab, section, help text, name, label, and type using the following JSON structure:

 .. code-block:: javascript

   var property = {
     'classification': 'Tab name',
     'section': 'Section name',
     'help': 'Help text for the property.
-Use Markdown to provide additional help to the studio user', 'name': 'Property name which will be used to reference this property', 'label': 'Property label',
+Use Markdown to provide additional formatting.', 'name': 'Property name.
+This will be used to reference this property.', 'label': 'Property label',
     'default': 'Default value'
-    'type': 'Property type - see below'
+    'type': 'Property type - for a complete list of supported properties see below' }
-  }

-The following list of types are available & can be implemented by including the appropriate JSON in the Discover endpoint.
+The following list of types are available and can be implemented by including the appropriate JSON in the Discover endpoint.

 * :ref:`Translatable Text`
 * :ref:`Text`